DHTMLX/gantt-docs/data/desktop/undo_ext.md

 Undo Extension
 =================

-The *Undo* object have a set of methods that allow to undo/redo the made changes. <br>
+The *Undo* object has a set of methods that allow to undo/redo the made changes. <br>
 Read details about the Undo extension in the desktop/undo_redo.md article.

 Methods